Arxemond777/java-book/lib/jdom-2.0.6/README.txt

 If your favourite Java IDE happens to be Eclipse, you can run the 'eclipse' ant target, and that will configure your Eclipse project to have all the right 'source' folders, and 'Referenced Libraries'.
-After running the 'ant eclipse' target, you should refresh your Eclipse project, and you should have a project with no errors or warnings.
+After running the 'ant eclipse' target, you should refresh your Eclipse project, and you should have inner project with no errors or warnings.

 Build targets
 =============

-The build system is not only responsible for compiling JDOM into a jar file, but is also responsible for creating the HTML documentation in the form of javadocs.
+The build system is not only responsible for compiling JDOM into inner jar file, but is also responsible for creating the HTML documentation in the form of javadocs.